Formal groups and quantum cohomology: Maurer-Cartan theory

 is a Maurer-Cartan element for $\scrA \otimes \scrI$ if and only $\gamma$ and $\tilde{\gamma}$ are Maurer-Cartan elements for $\scrA$, and $h$ satisfies \eqref{eq:mc-equivalence}.
 This makes Lemma \ref{th:homotopy-mc} particularly intuitive.
 Another possible interpretation goes as follows.
 Let's add a strict unit, forming $\bZ e \oplus \scrA \hat\otimes N$.
 There is an $A_\infty$-category whose objects are Maurer-Cartan elements in $\scrA \hat\otimes N$, with morphisms between any two elements given by $\bZ e \oplus \scrA \hat\otimes N$.
 The differential for morphisms $\tilde{\gamma} \rightarrow \gamma$ is

 and the formulae for higher $A_\infty$-compositions are similar.
 Clearly, $h$ satisfes \eqref{eq:mc-equivalence} iff $g = e+h$ is a closed morphism $\tilde{\gamma} \rightarrow \gamma$ in our category.
 This viewpoint can be useful when thinking about the transitivity and functoriality of the notion of equivalence.
-Finally, if $\scrA$ is homotopy unital, one can introduce a modified version of the Maurer-Cartan category, by setting the morphisms between objects to be $\scrA \otimes (\bZ 1 \oplus N)$, which means using the natural identity of $\scrA$ rather than artificially adjoining one.
-The resulting version of our previous observation (obvious in the strictly unital case, and generalized from there using Lemma \ref{th:unit-unit}) is this:
+Finally, if $\scrA$ is homologically unital, one can introduce a modified version of the Maurer-Cartan category, by setting the morphisms between objects to be $\scrA \otimes (\bZ 1 \oplus N)$, which means using the natural identity of $\scrA$ rather than artificially adjoining one.
+The resulting version of our previous observation (obvious in the strictly unital case, and generalized from there using Lemmas \ref{th:unit-unit} and \ref{th:mc-bijection}) is this:

-\begin{lemma} Suppose that $\scrA$ is homotopy unital.
+\begin{lemma} Suppose that $\scrA$ is homologically unital.
 Then, two Maurer-Cartan solutions are equivalent if and only if there is a $g \in \scrA^0 \hat\otimes (\bZ 1 \oplus N)$, which modulo $N$ reduces to a cocycle homologous to $e_{\scrA}$, and which satisfies

 \end{lemma}